 I would like to express my gratitude to Richard Langlois of Detroit, USA, for his suggestions and encouragement which resulted in this page.
 Chris O'Dania from Texas inspired the 'Y'all/yous' page - thanks Chris.

 • Send me your 'Guest saying' in the interests of global understanding but check the search box below to see if it has been submitted!
-Use this form and I'll post any suggestions on this page.
+Use this page and I'll post any suggestions on this page.
 The only conditions is that the saying/phrase must be in English and suitable for all ages and nationalities.
 It should not be abusive or harmful in any respect.
 If it needs explanation, don't forget to include it.
 I'm more than willing to acknowledge you but please let me know what I should list, eg, full name with e mail link, Christian name only, pseudonym.